-Dogs may look a little goofy when they're loping around, but they're more astute than some people think.
+Dogs may look a little goofy when they're loping around, but they're more astute than some people give them credit for.

 "They have an amazing ability to learn information," Rudolph said, noting that the 300 million sensory receptor sites they carry in their noses easily eclipse our 6 million.